maldua/zimbra-foss-builder/docs/templates/downloads-top.md

 ---

-# Maldua's Zimbra Foss Builds Downloads Page
+# Zimbra Foss Advanced Downloads Page (from Maldua)

 These **Zimbra Foss Downloads** are equivalent to the old **Zimbra OSE Downloads**.
 They are not produced/built by Synacor/Zimbra though.